Services

 Ordinary shares

 In many companies, the ordinary shares carry the right to vote, receive dividends and a return of equity on a sale, liquidation or winding up.
 If an investor requires added rights ordinary shares can be issued along with preference shares.
 The idea is that the preference shares provide benefits for investors over and above the rights attaching to the ordinary shares.
+Similarly different rights can be given to shareholders in family investment companies.
+Often the older generation want to retain control of management whilst younger members of the family learn the trade.

 Preference shares

-Preference shares usually entitle the investor to:
+Preference shares usually entitle the preference shareholder to:

 - A conversion option to ordinary shares, so gaining more equity upside on an exit event.